ashleyjones-projects/Insurance-project-1/README.md

 (matplotlib, seaborn, plylab) and have used sklearn and statsmodels to determine feature importance,as well as, using multi variate regression to predict overall charges The data was obtained from Kaggle.com (https://www.kaggle.com/mirichoi0218/insurance).
 Nothing overally fancy, just some good old fashioned data science to help try and gain insight from a bunch of numbers!

+The results are there to try and direct, educate, and both client and insurance company in order to for a healthierlife, but also to save some money for possibe future charges.